m50d/m50d.github.com/_posts/2015-02-08-submarine-tradition.md

 published: false
 ---

 The silent run - and corresponding countermeasures - has a glorious space opera history.
+It formed one of the central scenes in the glorious *Starship Operators*, still one of my all-time favourite shows.
+More recently,

 I noticed the EVA-style flashing text in the opening - just a couple of frames each.
 First time before EVA etc.